sophialiau/reaction-diffusion-model/README.md

 This project implements the Gray-Scott reaction-diffusion model, which is a mathematical model that describes pattern formation in chemical systems.
 The model simulates the interaction between two chemical species that diffuse and react with each other.

+## Important Notes

+This is simply a for leisure.
+First time programming with Cursor and Agent!

 ## Requirements

 - Python 3.6+